alexmorozov/blog/content/expert-content-strategy-part1.md

 Whichever tool you prefer, feed your keywords into it to collect related phrases.
 At this stage, you should have 500 to 2000 keywords.

 Most likely, you'll have a lot of duplicates on your list.
-Before feeding them down the pipeline, remove duplicates.
+Before passing them down the pipeline, remove duplicates.
 We use a free online tool on [online-utility.org][4].
 Paste your text there and check the "Remove Duplicates" box.